Keurig coffee taste burnt Bitter or Bad? (7 ways to fix it!)

 4) Choosing the right k cups or coffee grounds

-The taste of your coffee drink depends upon the types of coffee beans used for brewing (Arabica or Robusta) as well as the degree of roasting.
+The taste of your coffee drink depends upon the types of coffee beans (Arabica or Robusta) as well as the degree of roasting.

-Burnt flavors can also occur if you are using dark-roasted or over-roasted coffee grounds.
+Dark-roasted or over-roasted coffee grounds can also result in burnt flavors.
 I am not saying the dark roast makes a bad cup of coffee but it’s surely not for everyone.

 Robusta beans are also not bad either, they are high in caffeine and make a perfect blend with arabica beans that is loved by coffee enthusiasts.

-But if you are strongly against the bitterness then robusta beans and Dark roasted beans are certainly not for you.
+But if you are strongly against the bitterness then robusta beans and Dark roasts are certainly not for you.
 Use only 100% Arabica and medium roasted beans for a smooth and flavorful cup of coffee.

 5) Choose good-quality water

-Read a detailed guide on what water to use in Keurig
+Read a guide on What is the Best water for Keurig Coffee Maker

 6) Try Milk based coffee Drinks

-In case you are entirely against bitterness, I recommend drinking milk-based coffee drinks rather than black coffee.
+If you are entirely against bitterness, I recommend going for milk-based coffee drinks rather than black coffee.

 The sweet, creamy nature of the milk will cut the bitterness and delight you with its taste.